Senegal holds vote with president tipped to win

 Opinion polls are banned in the run-up to the vote, but a survey by a Senegalese data company in November gave Sall 45 percent support.
 Of his four rivals now lined up in the smallest field of candidates since 1988, none had more than 16 percent.

-Despite Sall’s popularity, some citizens question whether a high-speed train, new motorways and a swanky conference center will benefit average citizens in the former French colony of 15 million people where average income is less than $200 a month.
+Despite Sall’s popularity, some citizens question whether a high-speed train, new motorways and a swanky conference center will benefit average citizens in the former French colony of 15 million people where the average income is less than $200 a month.

 Many people do not have reliable water or power supplies.